pravine9/question-bank/README.md

 5. Click "Finish Test" for results

 ### Test Summary
-After completing a practice test, users see a clean, focused summary:
+After completing a practice test, users are redirected to a dedicated summary page (`summary.html`) that provides:
 - **Immediate score feedback** with pass/fail indicator (70% threshold)
 - **Visual score circle** with percentage and fraction display
 - **Quick stats** showing correct, incorrect, and unanswered counts
 - **Detailed table** with question number, your answer, correct answer, result, and review button
+- **Review modal** that shows the original question with your answer, correct answer, and explanation
+- **Navigation controls** to move between questions during review
 - **Simple actions** to review wrong answers or go home

+The summary page loads test results from localStorage and provides a read-only review experience without the ability to change answers.

 ## Adding Questions